The Dual Space \(\mathcal{X}^*\)

 That is, any bounded linear functional defined on a subspace can be extended to the ambient space with the same norm.

-We take this theorem as an input and derive the concrete application we need below.
+We use it here to derive the concrete application we need below.

 Corollary: Norming Functionals